Robinyo/big-top/README.md

     ionic serve --no-open

-If you want to set the 'ELECTRON_START_URL' environment variable:
+If you want to set the 'ELECTRON_START_URL' environment variable on macOS or Linux:

     ELECTRON_START_URL=http://localhost:8104 ionic serve --no-open --port 8104

+On Windows use:

+    set ELECTRON_START_URL=http://localhost:8104 ionic serve --no-open --port 8104

 In another terminal run the following command: